 I don’t often write about firearms training, even though its been a big part of my adult life.
 But, people who know me expect me to do it.
 I guess this blog started off as a way to keep from being a one-trick pony.
-I wanted to write about random thoughts, advice, travel, and other things that was foreign knowledge to most people who do know me.
-I also wanted to write about things that people wouldn’t get bored reading.
+I wanted to write about random thoughts, advice, travel, and other things that would surprise most people who do know me well.
+I also wanted to write about things that wouldn’t bore people who’re attempting to read my blogs.

 Technical writing is for technical people; people who are searching for knowledge, not entertainment.
-This is a technical piece of writing – warning – you may get bored if you’re not interested in the topic.
+I’ve written technical pieces most of my life.
+This is definitely a technical piece of writing – warning, you may get bored if you’re not interested in the topic.
 With the proper warnings having been made, I hope you enjoy my perspectives on the pro’s and con’s of handgun types….

 In every attempt, past or present, to contrast the differences between semi-automatic handguns and revolvers, the inevitable arguments over function superiority arise.
 Much like the arguments over political affiliations, there are those who will always refuse to acknowledge even the most obvious and objective criticisms, especially when holding tight to long standing beliefs.
 In a distinct comparison such as this article, it is impossible to paint an accurate picture of each individual pro and/or con that is not void of some important contributing factor such as how the weapon will be used (i.e., target shooting or self-defense), and who will be using them (i.e., experienced or inexperienced shooters).
 With modern online forums these days, there is even a great deal of subjectivity concerning the issue of experience and inexperience.
 So, let’s skip the ego-centric BS and just get right to the issue.

 My background gives me a unique perspective on the situation due to the fact that I began my law enforcement career during a time where revolvers still dominated as the standard police issue firearm.
 I became very proficient with the revolver and I still have a lot of love for quality made revolvers to this day.
-Within the span of five years, let’s say around 1990’ish, law enforcement began transitioning to the issuance of the semi-auto handgun.
-I had begun my career with an S&W Model 66, chambered for .38 Special, and had recently graduated to the S&W Model 686 (.357 Magnum) when I got my first department issue autoloader, a Sig Sauer P226 chambered for 9mm Luger.
-Although I attended my Firearms Instructor School with my Sig Sauer P226, it was still early enough in the evolution of police issue firearms that the revolver was still widely used and issued.
-Several of my classmates still carried revolvers.
+Within the span of five years, let’s say around 1988-1989’ish, law enforcement began transitioning to the issuance of the semi-auto handgun.
+I had begun my career with an S&W Model 66, chambered for .38 Special, and had recently graduated to the S&W Model 686 (.357 Magnum) when I got my first department issue autoloader, a Browning Hi-Power chambered for 9mm Luger.
+Although I attended my Firearms Instructor School with an autoloader, it was still early enough in the evolution of police issue firearms that the revolver was still widely used and issued.
+Several of my Instructor Development classmates still carried revolvers in 1989.

 Conversely, is it simplicity of use or simplicity of design that are being discussed when speaking about the revolver?
 These two features are definitely not the same thing and both qualities should be carefully studied.